FlyAAM/ftms-support/privacy-policy.md

 ##Overview

-FTMS Trainer & Online Racing respects your privacy.
+r.crew racing respects your privacy.

 This application is designed to work with Bluetooth FTMS-compatible fitness equipment and online multiplayer races.